 (LS) 205E Language, Culture and Society of Costa Rica (2 credits)

-One semester college-level Spanish or the equivalent.
-NOTE: Students with no college level Spanish may meet the language requirement with a minimum of 3 years of high school Spanish by submitting an official high school diploma to the Education Abroad office by the application deadline.
+Students with no college level Spanish may meet the language requirement with a minimum of 3 years of high school Spanish by submitting an official high school diploma to the Education Abroad office by the application deadline.

 Housing and Meals